 For some teenagers, getting your beginner’s driver’s license is a rite of passage.
 For most, it marks new levels of freedom and independence.
-With this newfound freedom and independence, you can begin to get different types of jobs to advance your career, and it allows you to build your social skills with long-distance friends, family and other loved ones.
-At Trubicars, we recognize the desire behind learning to drive and how newfound freedom and independence unlocks this driving desire.
+With this newfound freedom and independence, you can begin to get different types of jobs to advance your career, and it allows you to build your social skills with long-distance friends, family, and other loved ones.
+At Trubicars, we recognize the desire behind learning to drive and how newfound freedom and independence unlock this driving desire.
 At Trubicars, we believe that it’s important to ensure that you remain safe and responsible behind the wheel, as it’s not just your life on the line when you operate a motorized vehicle, but other lives as well.
 That’s why Trubicars has developed this list of 5 Safety Tips for Teen Drivers.

 1 Check Your Vehicle and Documents

 Regardless of the length of the road trip, you are taking, you should always complete a pre-trip vehicle inspection.
 When you are checking your vehicle, be sure that the car horn works properly, ensure that your indicator lights, headlights, and taillights work properly, check all of your mirrors, check your tire pressure, and be sure that all your fluid levels look good.
 You may need to inflate your tires or top up your fluids like windshield washer, or oil.
 If you happen to notice something wrong with your vehicle and are not sure what your vehicle needs in order to run properly, or to repair anything, consider visiting a local trusted mechanic.
 You should also ensure that you have all necessary documents in a safe and easily accessible place in your vehicle.
 This includes your driver’s license and vehicle ownership and insurance pink slips.
 It’s also important to ensure that all your documents are up to date.
 If you need to renew your license, be sure to promptly do so otherwise, you may face a fine.

 2 Wear Your Seatbelt